Where are you moving to?

 Tacoma also has a solid economy, due to the city’s long-standing status as an international shipping hub and ample city improvement programs.
 Unlike Seattle and Bellevue, the economy (and available jobs) sees minimal influence from tech-based corporations like Google, Microsoft, Amazon, and Expedia.

 Overall, Tacoma is a great place to move to.
-It has a decidedly lower cost-of-living than Bellevue or Seattle, provides access to more outdoor activities, has a strong economy, and boasts a cosmopolitan city experience.
+It has a decidedly lower cost of living than Bellevue or Seattle, provides access to more outdoor activities, has a strong economy, and boasts a cosmopolitan city experience.
 Whatever reasons are drawing you to this Pacific Northwest city, here is what you need to know before moving to Tacoma WA.

 Tacoma is a Great Place to Live